nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/frdmimx937/gettingStarted/topics/compiler_debugger.md

 # Compiler/Debugger

-The MCUXpresso SDK i.MX 952 release supports building and debugging with the toolchains listed in [Table 1](compiler_debugger.md#TABLE_TOOLCHAININFO).
+The MCUXpresso SDK FRDM i.MX 937 release supports building and debugging with the toolchains listed in [Table 1](compiler_debugger.md#TABLE_TOOLCHAININFO).

 The user can choose the appropriate one for development.